ManimAnimations/M-animations/README.md

 ## ⚠️Warnings⚠️
 These files run on manim, so be warned if you are new to python and manim!

+If you think that my files are unorganized, im with you

 ## 💻Installations💻
 1. Install Latex
 2. Install FFmpeg